Who is a missing person?

 While NSW Police hold the investigation of all UBHR case, NSW Health and Forensic Medicine also assist by providing the latest DNA technology and expert reports.

-What to do if you find a possible human remain
+What to do if you find possible human remains

-• Takes photos of the remain and the surrounding area.
+- Take photos of the remains and the surrounding area.

-• When possible and if safe to do so, call the Crime Stoppers to make a report.
+- When possible and if safe to do so, call Crime Stoppers to make a report.

 The Police will attend the scene and collect the remains.
-They may ask you to also attend with them on the day to assist in finding to correct location.
+They may ask you to also attend with them on the day to assist in finding the correct location.

 Missing Persons Registry